telerik/kendo-ui-core/docs/styles-and-layout/how-to/change-themes-on-the-client.md

 ---
 title: Change Themes on the Client
-page_title: Change Themes on the Client | Kendo UI Desktop Widgets
+page_title: Change Themes on the Client | Kendo UI Styles and Appearance
-description: "Learn how to change themes on the client when styling the Kendo UI desktop widgets and controls for data visualization."
+description: "Learn how to change themes on the client when styling the Kendo UI widgets."
 slug: howto_changethemes_ontheclient_styleskendoui
-position: 1
 ---

 # Change Themes on the Client

-The example below demonstrates a possible way to switch Kendo UI themes on the client.
+The following example demonstrates a possible way for you to switch the Kendo UI themes on the client by replacing the CSS stylesheets.

-The core functionality of the following demo is replacing CSS stylesheets on the client, which is not something related to Kendo UI and does not require any Kendo UI APIs.
-From this point of view, the example is provided "as is", and may need customization and tweaking depending on the specific scenario, requirements, browser support, etc.
+Because this approach is not related to the functionalities of the Kendo UI suite, it does not require you to apply Kendo UI API calls.
+As a result, depending on the requirements of your project, you might have to customize and tweak the code.

+> **Important**
+>
+> To achieve a dynamic switching from or to [SASS themes]({% slug sassbasedthemes_kendoui %}), the page has to be fully reloaded (`location.reload()`).
+The reason for this behavior is that the common resources that are used are different and the browser is not capable of dynamically unloading the resources that are not necessary.

 ```html